Passenger Trains vs. Freight Trains

 The freight industry is following suit, investing in better, more efficient engines and transporting cargo by rail.
 How?
 Well, in 2020 the USA railroads consumed 675 MILLION gallons of fuel fewer than they would have had they kept using the same practices from the 2000s.
 That also means that they emitted 6.7 million tons of carbon monoxide less than their 2000s practices would have led them to emit.

-The advantages to using rail freight carriers don’t stop there.
+The advantages of using rail freight carriers don’t stop there.
 Railways are already active so we don’t notice this as much, but using rail freight carriers reduces highway congestion immensely.
 As per the Texas Transportation Institute, in 2017, highway congestion had a hefty cost on American time and the economy of $166 billion dollars in wasted time and wasted fuel.

 A single freight train can replace several HUNDRED freight trucks which frees up valuable space on highways and saves vast amounts of fuel.
 There’s a bonus.
 Similar to modern cars, trains have features that allow them to shut off engines instead of idling which is another big plus in terms of fuel efficiency.